bsileo/SmartThings_Pentair/README.md

 1. Install and configure Nodejs-Poolcontroller (version 5.0+) https://github.com/tagyoureit/nodejs-poolController/tree/v5.0.0
 2. Update your Nodejs-Poolcontroller installation with the SmartThings interface:

-   Copy the outputToSmartThings.js into the integrations directory

-   Update your configuration file to reference it.
+   Update your configuration file to enable "OutputToSmartThings".
 Note that the "*" in the Address of the HUB correct as this is dynamically detected.
 	 ```"integrations": {
           "socketISY": 0,
           "outputSocketToConsoleExample": 0,